To Report or Not to Report

 Before long, I got a letter from a church leader asking me if we’d found anyone to edit documents and if the team leader and I were working well together.
 This worried me a bit.
 I didn’t know how to respond.
 If the team leader found out that I’d told the church leader he didn’t do practical work, how could we possibly keep working together?
 On top of that, I didn’t know what the others in the team thought of him.
 If my perception was off, would the church leader say that I was nitpicking, that I was biased?
 But if I didn’t speak up, I’d feel I wasn’t being honest or protecting the interests of God’s house.
 After considerable thought, I decided to find out what the others thought of him first.
 I could respond to the letter later.

-I saw Brother Yang in a gathering.
+One day, I saw Brother Yang in a gathering.
 He said he’d been in the team for several months, and the team leader had never been very responsible.
 He didn’t keep abreast of the work or follow up in a timely fashion, and he didn’t guide brothers and sisters or help them enter into the principles.
-There were also some urgent documents he hadn’t assigned to people in time, and he was really casual about issues other people brought up.
+There were also some urgent documents he hadn’t assigned to people in time, and he was really casual about it when other people brought this up.
 Brother Yang also said that he hardly ever heard him share fellowship in gatherings about how to reflect on and know himself, and how to practice God’s words when he had an issue, but he just spouted some doctrine.
-He was a smooth talker, but he didn’t do any real work at all.
-I thought to myself, “It looks like he’s just muddling along without doing any real work.
-He won’t accept the truth or suggestions from others.
-Isn’t that the definition of a false leader or worker?
+He said the team leader was a smooth talker, but he didn’t do any real work at all.
+I thought to myself, “It looks like the team leader is just muddling along without doing any real work.
+He doesn’t accept the truth or suggestions from others.
+Isn’t that the definition of a false leader?
 If he keeps doing this duty, responsible for such important work in God’s house, that could really damage the work of God’s house.”
-This made me realize how serious the problem was and that I should tell a church leader without delay.
+This made me realize how serious the problem was and that I should tell the church leader without delay.
 But then I thought, “If I do report this and he doesn’t end up being replaced, he might make things difficult for me or even dismiss me from my duty.
 I’d been doing devotionals and self-reflection for three months.
 I haven’t been in this duty long.
 If I’m dismissed, will I get a shot at another duty?
-The old saying goes, ‘The nail that sticks up gets hit first.’
+The old saying goes, ‘The nail that sticks up the most gets hammered down.’
 I shouldn’t say anything.
 I’ll wait until someone else reports him and then chime in.
 That way I won’t stick my neck out.”